+Temporal changes of biochemical, cellular and histochemical markers after BDL

 In mice, BDL over 14 days induces time dependently progressing stages of a secondary biliary CLD.
 The first week after BDL begins with an acute cholestatic injury associated with necroinflammation, followed by a chronic injury stage, comprising hepatitis and liver fibrosis.
 Macroscopically, marked dilation of the gallbladder and formation of bilioma are found, associated with weight loss and a mortality rate of 10% in the first week due to bile leakage and rupture of the gallbladder [7].
 Pathophysiologically, BDL interferes with glandular liver function and hepatobiliary transport, which comprises its detoxification and secretion function including bile formation.
 Obstruction of the bile duct leads to afflux of newly generated bile fluid.
 The main components of the bile, bile acids and phospholipids, induce toxicity and damage towards hepatocytes and cholangiocytes, therewith initiating the disease process.
 Rapidly after BDL, mice develop obstructive jaundice and cholestasis, as displayed by markedly elevated serum transaminases and bilirubin levels (Figure 1), macroscopically evident from yellow ears and urine.
-Within the first 30 h, there is a massive release of liver enzymes, like ALT and GLDH, reflecting the initial hepatocyte damage as first pathophysiological event in the process of BDL-induced liver fibrosis (Figures 1A, B).
-Afterwards, levels of enzymes remain more or less constant throughout the time course, indicating acute cholestatic cell death, except the 14 days value, which interestingly decreased to levels only slightly above those of sham operated liver.
-Concomitantly, liver detoxification capacity becomes deteriorated, as displayed by the rise of total bilirubin, a classical plasma marker of cholestasis (Figure 1C).
-Interestingly, despite the disturbance of liver homeostasis, albumin synthesis as a global parameter of liver function is maintained relatively constant over the observation period of 14 d (Figure 1D).
-Analysis of systemic blood cell count reveals constant levels of erythrocytes and platelets up to day 5 (Table 1).
-In contrast, leukocytes decrease by 50% during the first 2 d, reflecting intrahepatic cell entrapment, and recover to values of sham operated animals within the subsequent observation period (Table 1).
-During progression of fibrosis, red blood cells, hemoglobin and hematocrit slightly decrease.
+Within the first 30 h, there is a massive release of liver enzymes, like ALT and GLDH, reflecting the initial hepatocyte damage as initial pathophysiological event in the process of BDL-induced liver fibrosis (Figures 1A, B).

+The plasma levels of diagnostic liver enzymes remained elevated over several days, but then dropped to reach after 14 days values that were slightly above those of sham operated mice.
+Concomitantly, liver detoxification capacity was deteriorated, as indicated by the rise of total bilirubin, a classical plasma marker of cholestasis (Figure 1C).
+Notably the plasma level of albumin, an important parameter for the evaluation of liver functionality remained relatively constant over the time course of 14 d (Figure 1D).
+The systemic blood cell count showed constant levels of erythrocytes and platelets up to day 5 (Table 1).
+In contrast, leukocytes decreased by 50% during the first two days, reflecting intrahepatic cell entrapment, and recovered to values of sham operated animals within the subsequent observation period (Table 1).
+During progression of fibrosis, red blood cells, hemoglobin and hematocrit slightly decreased.

-In consequence of intrahepatic toxic bile accumulation, progressive development of confluent bile lakes is typical, and histological quantification of bile infarcts, defined as clusters of injured hepatocytes, revealed a steady rise of infarct areas until day 14 after BDL (Figure 2A).
-This is exemplified in Figure 2B, which shows the typical appearance of liver tissue at representative time points after BDL using H&E staining.
-Further histopathological changes of the livers after BDL include enlargement of portal tracts, accompanied by dilation of bile canaliculi and proliferation of BECs and oval cells (Figure 3A), resulting in formation of artificial bile ductules (Figure 2C), a cellular response termed ‘ductular reaction’ [5; 8].
-Unexpectedly, recent data from lineage tracing experiments indicated that these cells, however, do not contribute to the population of ECM producing/fibrogenic cells, which also in the BDL model is largely consisting of HSCs [9].
+In consequence of intrahepatic toxic bile accumulation, progressive development of confluent bile lakes is a hallmark of cholestasis.
+Histological quantification of bile infarcts, defined as clusters of injured hepatocytes, revealed a steady rise of infarct areas until day 14 after BDL (Figure 2A).
+The typical appearance of liver tissue at representative time points after BDL using H&E staining is depicted in Figure 2B.
+Further histopathological changes of the livers after BDL included enlargement of portal tracts, accompanied by dilation of bile canaliculi and proliferation of BECs and oval cells (Figure 3A), resulting in formation of artificial bile ductules (Figure 2C), a cellular response termed ‘ductular reaction’ [5; 8].
+However, recent data from lineage tracing experiments indicated that these cells, however, do not contribute to the population of ECM producing/fibrogenic cells, which in the BDL model is largely consisting of HSCs [9].